kallistoteles/tmux_status_autohide/README.md

 bind-key t run-shell ".tmux/plugins/tmux_status_autohide/autohide.tmux"
 ```

-To hide the status bar directly, even if other plugins turns it on, add this plugin last in your plugin list with zero delay time.
+To disable / hide the status bar directly, even if other plugins turns it on, add this plugin last in your plugin list with zero delay time.

 ``` tmux
 set -g @status_autohide_delay "0"